There are two types of asbestos

 If your house was built before 1987, it’s likely to contain asbestos.
 Asbestos materials in and around the home are often best left alone if they are in good condition and unlikely to get damaged.

-If you are thinking about renovating or doing home maintenance, read the Working safely with asbestos around the home (PDF 3.1MB) factsheet before you start.
+If you are thinking about renovating or doing home maintenance, read the Homeowners and Tenants Fact Sheet (PDF, 345KB) before you start.